 - National Alliance on Mental Illness (NAMI): What is Bulimia?

-Friends and family can identify symptoms of anorexia and bulimia in their loved ones.
+Friends and family can identify symptoms of anorexia and bulimia in their loved ones by learning the eating disorders facts.
 The first sign usually involves the sufferer suddenly changing their eating habits in order to lose weight.
 The sufferer may develop an addiction to eating less and over-exercising in a short period of time.
 They may act erratically when approached about their eating disorder.
 Teenagers suffering from anorexia or bulimia may express an intense fear of getting fat or think they have already gained weight when they have not.
 People with anorexia may count and restrict calories compulsively.
 In serious cases, people can just look at a sufferer and know they have an eating disorder or addiction.
 Teenagers suffering from anorexia especially might become very thin, frail, or emaciated over time.

 The negative effects of eating disorders can ruin lives.
 Sufferers may struggle with stress, anxiety, depression, and substance abuse.
 If left untreated, sufferers may develop serious physical health problems.
 Statistically, sufferers with less than 15 percent of the average body weight may not have enough fat to sustain vital organs in their bodies.
 In severe cases, sufferers may become malnourished to the point of death.
 Anorexia sufferers may experience a drop in blood pressure, hair loss, fingernail breakage, disruption in their menstruation cycle, swollen joints, brittle bones, anemia, and lightheadedness.
 Bulimia sufferers may experience constant stomach pain, kidney or stomach damage, tooth decay, loss of periods, and loss of potassium.
 They may also develop “chipmunk cheeks,” a syndrome that occurs when the salivary glands swell permanently in a sufferer.
 Binge-eaters may suffer the development of diabetes, heart disease, and obesity.